Preventing pollution associated with different sources

 The Brother Green Procurement Management System is in operation with collaboration from suppliers to carefully select parts, materials and sub-materials used in production processes to prevent contamination with harmful chemical substances.

-Concept of pollution prevention
+Concept of preventing air, water, and soil pollution

-BIL gives high priority to preventing environmental accidents by reviewing target facilities and processes and switching to alternatives that are less likely to cause pollution.
+The Brother Group gives high priority to preventing environmental accidents by reviewing target facilities and processes and switching to alternatives that are less likely to cause pollution.
 When managing existing facilities, activities to prevent pollution include setting and complying with voluntary management targets through ISO 14001.

 Replacing fossil fuel-fired boilers and heaters with electric or city gas-fired boilers and heaters has reduced the impact of emissions to the environment.
 In fact, city gas has a low CO2 emission coefficient.
 Thus, efforts are underway to prevent air pollution.